prometheus/docs/content/docs/introduction/comparison.md

 ### Scope

 Sensu is an observability pipeline that focuses on processing and alerting of observability data as a stream of [Events](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/).
-It provides an extensible framework for event filtering, aggregation, enrichment, and processing – including sending alerts to other systems and storing events in third-party systems.
+It provides an extensible framework for event [filtering](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-filter/), aggregation, [transformation](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-transform/), and [processing](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-process/) – including sending alerts to other systems and storing events in third-party systems.
 Sensu's event processing capabilities are similar in scope to Prometheus alerting rules and Alertmanager.

 ### Data model